logux/docs/recipes/subprotocol.md

 The server will refuse a connection if the client’s subprotocol doesn’t pass `supports` requirements.
 The client will show “Reload the page” error to the user.

-For instance, if you do not want to support `1.x.x` clients and force them to update an app, change this line in server’s or proxy’s `index.js`:
+For instance, if you do not want to support `1.x.x` clients and force them to update an app, change this line in server’s `index.js`:

 ```diff
   const server = new Server(